-- 3.12 On or about 5 July 2004, the Minister made statutory powers of decision under the Fisheries Act 1996 (the Act) for kahawai stocks by: - a.
-Setting a total allowable catch ("TAC") for each quota management area; - b.
+- On or about 5 July 2004, the Minister made statutory powers of decision under the Fisheries Act 1996 (the Act) for kahawai stocks by: - Setting a total allowable catch ("TAC") for each quota management area; - b.
 Allowing for non-commercial interests in the kahawai stock in each quota management area.
-These interests are: - (i) Maori customary non-commercial fishing interests; and - (ii) Recreational interests: - c.
-Allowing for other sources of fishing related mortality for each quota management area; - d.
-Setting deemed values for the kahawai species; - e.
-Setting a total allowable commercial catch ("TACC") for commercial fishing sector for each quota management area (collectively referred to as "the Minister's decisions"). - 3.13 The Minister's decisions as communicated to stakeholders by letter dated 10 August 2004 came into effect on 1 October 2004 and set an initial TAC and allowances for each of QMAs, being KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10. - 3.14 The Minister's decisions have been implemented by the second respondent or the second respondent's agents inter alia by: - a.
-Giving the required notices in the Gazette, namely, the Fisheries (Total Allowable Catch) Notice 2004 and the Fisheries (Total Allowable Commercial Catch) Notice 2004; and - b.
-Calculating provisional catch entitlements due to commercial fishers; and - c.
-Allocating individual transferable quota (ITQ) to commercial fishers based on provisional catch entitlements; and - d.
-Paying compensation to commercial fishers so entitled, pursuant to section 50G of the Act.
+These interests are: - (i) Maori customary non-commercial fishing interests; and - (ii) Recreational interests;

+- Allowing for other sources of fishing related mortality for each quota management area; - Setting deemed values for the kahawai species; - e.
+Setting a total allowable commercial catch ("TACC") for commercial fishing sector for each quota management area (collectively referred to as "the Minister's 2004 decisions"). - 3.13 The Minister's 2004 decisions as communicated to stakeholders by letter dated 10 August 2004 came into effect on 1 October 2004 and set an initial TAC and allowances for each of QMAs, being KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10. - 3.14 The Minister's 2004 decisions have been implemented by the second respondent or the second respondent's agents inter alia by: - Giving the required notices in the Gazette, namely, the Fisheries (Total Allowable Catch) Notice 2004 and the Fisheries (Total Allowable Commercial Catch) Notice 2004; and - b.
+Calculating provisional catch entitlements due to commercial fishers; and - Allocating individual transferable quota (ITQ) to commercial fishers based on provisional catch entitlements; and - Paying compensation to commercial fishers so entitled, pursuant to section 50G of the Act.

-MFish Advice Prior to Minister's Decisions
+MFish Advice Prior to Minister's 2004 decisions

-- 3.15 Prior to the Minister's decisions, MFish provided advice to the Minister concerning how the kahawai species might be managed within the QMS by an initial position paper ("IPP") dated 12 January 2004 and invited submissions thereon from fishing sector interests. - 3.16 MFish received submissions and information from fishing sector interests on the IPP for the kahawai species.
+- 3.15 Prior to the Minister's 2004 decisions, MFish provided advice to the Minister concerning how the kahawai species might be managed within the QMS by an initial position paper ("IPP 2004") dated 12 January 2004 and invited submissions thereon from fishing sector interests. - 3.16 MFish received submissions and information from fishing sector interests on the IPP 2004 for the kahawai species.

-- a.
-The IPP attracted a large number of submissions, emails and petitions, details of which are set out on pp 49-51 of the final advice paper dated 29 June 2004 ("FAP"). - b.
-Each of the plaintiffs provided substantial submissions to MFish in response to the IPP. - 3.17 The IPP was followed by the FAP which gave the Ministry's final advice to the Minister prior to the Minister's decisions.
+a.
+The IPP 2004 attracted a large number of submissions, emails and petitions, details of which are set out on pp 49-51 of the final advice paper dated 29 June 2004 ("FAP 2004").

+- b.
+Each of the plaintiffs provided substantial submissions to MFish in response to the IPP 2004. - 3.17 The IPP 2004 was followed by the FAP 2004 which gave the Ministry's final advice to the Minister prior to the Minister's 2004 decisions.

-Information Available to MFish and Minister
+Information Available to MFish and Minister Prior to the Minister's 2004 Decisions